scamden/bedrock/README.md

 with typescript (including build tools, basic type definitions for node, angular, ES6, etc.).

-The goal of the shell app is to provide a "playground" or wrapper that allows you to develop new components in isolation.
+The goal of bedrock is to provide a "playground" or wrapper that allows you to develop new components in isolation.
 It's pretty cool.

+Bedrock provides the foundation for the development of what we refer to as "web modules".

 ### Shell App Structure